Decoding species coexistence: A reinforcement learning perspective: mechanism analysis

-The two tendencies are further clarified when computing the probability density function (PDF) of different actions adopted in the evolution, aggregated across all states, see Fig.~\ref{fig:balanced}(b).
+The two tendencies are further strengthened when computing the probability density function (PDF) of different actions adopted in the evolution, aggregated across all states, see Fig.~\ref{fig:balanced}(b).
 The PDFs of the three species are nearly identical, again confirming the preference symmetry among them.
 A key characteristic of these distributions is their bimodal profile: individuals prefer either fast or slow migration, while the intermediate migration actions, such as $\lambda=0, \pm1$, are less frequently adopted.
-It is this bimodal distribution that suppresses the formation of spiral waves, because when individuals are of different migration willingness, the clusters of the same species will be ruined as they migrate differently.
+It is this bimodal distribution that suppresses the formation of spiral waves, because when individuals are of different migration willingness, the foundation of clusters is ruined as they migrate differently.
 And this is the reason behind the unstructured patterns seen in Fig.~\ref{fig:pattern}(e-h).

-It's important to note that it is the coexistence of ``survival-priority" and ``predation-priority" that ruins the spiral waves and sustains the biodiversity.
-Any imbalance between the two tendencies may jeopardize the stability of the ecosystem, as demonstrated below.
+Since the coexistence of ``survival-priority" and ``predation-priority" suppresses the spiral waves and thus sustains the biodiversity, the imbalance between the two tendencies is expected to jeopardize the stability of the ecosystem, as demonstrated below.

 \emph{Predation dominance --} When individuals over-emphasize predation, individuals put themselves at the risk of being predated as they may fail to escape in time.
 Fig.~\ref{fig:imbalanced}(a,b) reports the distribution of action preferences in this scenario by raising the reward of a successful predation up to $R_{p}=40$.
 As can be seen, the preference in action $\lambda=-3$ is substantially strengthened in states where prey are present, such as $(1,0)$, $(2,0)$, $(3,0)$, and $(4,0)$, among others.
-In contrast, escape willingness is markedly reduced compared to the balanced case (Fig.~\ref{fig:balanced}(a)), particularly in states like $(0,1)$, $(0,2)$, $(0,3)$, and $(0,4)$.
-As shown in Fig.~\ref{fig:imbalanced}(b), individuals under predation dominance tend to remain stationary rather than migrate rapidly—a clear deviation from the distribution in the benchmark scenario [Fig.~\ref{fig:balanced}(b)].
+In contrast, escape willingness is markedly reduced compared to the balanced case [Fig.~\ref{fig:balanced}(a)], particularly in states like $(0,1)$, $(0,2)$, $(0,3)$, and $(0,4)$.
+As shown in Fig.~\ref{fig:imbalanced}(b), individuals under predation dominance tend to remain stationary rather than migrate rapidly — a clear deviation from the distribution in the balanced scenario [Fig.~\ref{fig:balanced}(b)].